-Any prospectus must contain complete, true, up-to-date, clear, objective and lawful information, allowing the addressees to make an informed assessment about the offer, and must comply with information requirements contained in Directive 2003/71/EC and EC Regulation 809/2004.
+Any prospectus must contain complete, true, up-to-date, clear, objective and lawful information, allowing the addressees to make an informed assessment about the offer, and must comply with information requirements contained in Directive 2003/71/EC and Regulation No. 809/2004, as amended.